jupl/btc-angular/README.md

 While Brunch commands can be used, cake commands are provided for this skeleton.
 These tasks can be executed using cake if it is installed. (`cake [command]`) If cake is not installed these commands can also be executed using npm. (`npm run-script [command]`) These are the following commands (this list is accessible using either the command `cake` or `npm start`):

 ### Cordova
 These commands are to set up and initialize native projects that use Cordova to wrap your web application in a native app. `[platform]` denotes the application platform to build under.
 (Currently supporting `ios` and `android`. `all` is also supported to include all of them.)
+If you need access to the Cordova JavaScript from your page use the script tag: `<script type="text/javascript" src="cordova.js"></script>`

 #### `cordova:init`, `cordova:init:[platform]`
 Create a new Cordova project using [cordova-cli](https://github.com/apache/cordova-cli).